aalex954/MSFT-IP-Tracker/README.md

 ## Description

 - Tracks a range of ASNs and publishes a daily release containing a list of IPv4 and IPv6 address in CIDR notation.
-- Release updated daily at 12 AM UTC.
+- Release updated daily at 12 AM UTC / 7 PM EST.

 Note: